Mark Carney

-Mark Joseph Carney (born March 16, 1965) is a Canadian politician and economist who is the 24th prime minister of Canada since 2025.
-He has also been leader of the Liberal Party and the member of Parliament (MP) for Nepean since 2025.
-He previously was Governor of the Bank of Canada from 2008 to 2013 and Governor of the Bank of England from 2013 to 2020.
+Mark Joseph Carney (born March 16, 1965) is a Canadian politician and economist who is the 24th prime minister of Canada and leader of the Liberal Party, serving since 2025.
+Carney has been the member of Parliament (MP) for Nepean since his election in April 2025.
+He was previously Governor of the Bank of Canada from 2008 to 2013 and Governor of the Bank of England from 2013 to 2020.

 Carney was born in Fort Smith, Northwest Territories, and raised in Edmonton, Alberta.
-He graduated with a bachelor's degree in economics from Harvard University in 1987.
-He then studied at the University of Oxford, where he earned a master's degree in 1993 and a doctorate in 1995, both in economics.
-He pursued a career at the investment bank Goldman Sachs before joining the Bank of Canada as a deputy governor in 2003.
-In 2004, he was recruited to the Department of Finance Canada as a senior associate deputy minister.
-From 2008 to 2013, Carney served as the eighth governor of the Bank of Canada, overseeing Canadian monetary policy during the 2008 global financial crisis.
-In 2011, he was appointed as chair of the Financial Stability Board, a position which he held for two terms until 2018.
-Following his term as Governor of the Bank of Canada, Carney was appointed as the 120th governor of the Bank of England, becoming the first non-Briton to be appointed to the role.
-He served from 2013 to 2020, leading the British central bank's responses to Brexit and the early phase of the COVID-19 pandemic.
+He graduated with a bachelor's degree in economics from Harvard University in 1987, and earned a master's degree in 1993 and a doctorate in 1995 from the University of Oxford, both in economics.
+Carney worked at Goldman Sachs for 13 years before joining the Bank of Canada in 2003 as a deputy governor.
+In 2004, he joined the Department of Finance Canada as a senior associate deputy minister.
+Carney served as the eighth governor of the Bank of Canada from 2008 to 2013.
+As governor, he oversaw Canadian monetary policy during the 2008 global financial crisis.
+He was appointed as the second chair of the Financial Stability Board in 2011, serving for two terms until 2018.
+After his term as Governor of the Bank of Canada, Carney was appointed as the 120th governor of the Bank of England, becoming the first non-British incumbent.
+He served from 2013 to 2020, leading the central bank's responses to Brexit and the early phase of the COVID-19 pandemic.